Lonitch/qeAPI/README.md

 # Python-QE API

+>**Update @ 12/15**: (1) edited the "singlePointCalculator" class in qe2cif.py, enabling it reading total force and cell pressure; (2) updated "run_cases.py" so that 'restart' input file can also be submitted to computing platform.

 >**Update on 06/22**: (1)fixed typos in `prep_ppipt`,`prep_dosipt`,and `prep_pdosipt`,(2)add job dependency in `run_cases.py`,(3) finished the tests on `qe2DDEC.py`.

 Some useful tools are listed here for preparing and analyzing DFT calculations using Quantum Espresso.
 This repository(or **repo**) contains three pieces of Python scripts: